PaulGriz/DocGobbler/README.md

 <p align="center" width="100%">
   <img src="./public/images/Heading_Image.png" alt="Mr. Doc Gobbler" width="100%" />
 </p>
 Welcome to DocGobbler!
 This project allows you to quickly build out a customizable chatbot trained on your files.
-Just ingest your documents, edit the `src/configs` files, and deploy to Vercel!
+Just ingest your documents, edit the `src/configs` files, and deploy!
+100% free and open to use

 #### Examples